USMNT best XI for World Cup qualifiers vs Mexico, Panama, Costa Rica

 In midfield it gets interesting.
 In theory, with no Weston McKennie (two broken metatarsals ended his season at Juventus), Yunus Musah should start alongside Tyler Adams in central midfield.
 But in the first game of this window away at Mexico, it is likely Kellyn Acosta will start alongside Adams to add defensive steel.

-Berhalter will likely try and go with a 4-3-3 lineup at Mexico, which could see Adams, Acosta and maybe even James Sands or Gianluca Busio start in a solid, defensively solid midfield three as keeping the ball when you win it back is key.
+Berhalter will likely try and go with his preferred 4-3-3 lineup at Mexico, which could see Adams, Acosta and maybe even James Sands or Gianluca Busio start in a solid, defensively solid midfield three as keeping the ball when you win it back is key.

 Christian Pulisic should start on the left and Tim Weah on the right, while Jordan Pefok’s superb recent form for Young Boys means he should start up top.
 Ricardo Pepi is also an option, but he has struggled in recent months for club and country after his move to Augsburg.